 Best for: single-location restaurants and retail with up to 10 employees.

-Homebase Basic is genuinely free, but capped at 1 location and 10 employees, and key features (advanced scheduling, hiring, performance) are gated behind paid tiers.
+Homebase lists Basic as free for 1 location and up to 10 employees on its official pricing page, and key features (advanced scheduling, hiring, performance) are gated behind paid tiers.
 For a single-location shop that already runs on Homebase, free works.
-The moment you hit 11 employees or open a second location, you jump to Essentials at $24/location/month annual or $30 monthly.
+The moment you hit 11 employees or open a second location, you need to evaluate a paid plan.

 4. Connecteam Small Business